 Gather together all relevant personnel involved in the management of the sponsor licence to discuss and confirm the position of the company in light of the alleged breach(es).
 Discuss the grounds for revocation, the desired outcome and address any compliance issues.

-Depending on the alleged breach(es) and the wider circumstances of your case, it may be possible to seek a temporary downgrading of your licence which would permit existing Tier 2 workers to continue to be employed by you in the UK.
+Depending on the alleged breach(es) and the wider circumstances of your case, it may be possible to seek a temporary downgrading of your licence which would permit existing sponsored workers to continue to be employed by you in the UK.

 In some cases, the breach may be so severe that the Home Office has acted reasonably.

 In other cases, it may be appropriate to build a case to demonstrate that the revoked sponsor licence would have wider implications rendering the revocation a disproportionate measure.
-For example, for one client, we successfully illustrated in our response to the Home Office that loss of the sponsor licence would result in the company losing a substantial business contract – the result of which would be redundancies affecting more than the Tier 2 workers.
+Consider the revocation in context.
+In addition to providing documentary evidence, your response should where possible demonstrate the wider economic impact of a revoked sponsor licence, such as redundancies beyond the affected sponsored workers.
+For one client, we successfully illustrated in our response to the Home Office that loss of the sponsor licence would result in the company losing a substantial business contract – the result of which would be redundancies affecting more than the sponsored workers.

 You will need to act fast to agree the response to UKVI, assigning responsibilities for action points and remedial measures.
 Timescales and ownership must be clearly communicated internally and to the Home Office, in order to convince that issues are being addressed effectively.